mdc-git/beekeeper-studio/README.md

 - Column sorting works quite well

 Cons:
-- Can still have pitfalls with the syntax (didn't test much besides simple selects)
+- Can still have pitfalls with the syntax (didn't test much apart from simple selects)
 - Server load because of wrapped queries
 - Growing latency with growing table size
 - Download has to be rewritten